 December 11, 2020 Update:

 Revised architectural drawings have been submitted as part of the development application for the mixed-use building at the former Holiday Inn site.
-At the December 10, 2020 Architectural Review Board/Municipal Planning Commission (ARB/MPC) meeting, the MPC approved the request to modify the Planned Unit Development (PUD) for the former Holiday Inn hotel site.
+At the December 10, 2020 Architectural Review Board/Municipal Planning Commission (ARB/MPC) meeting, the MPC approved the request to modify the PUD for the former Holiday Inn hotel site.
 The recommendation will now be forwarded to City Council for final approval. referendum period has passed.

 Trivium Development requested a modification to the original PUD that approved the construction of a 4-story hotel on the site.
 The modification allows for the construction of a four-story mixed-use building with first floor retail/restaurants, two floors of office and a boutique hotel on the fourth floor.

 A new proposal has been submitted for a mixed-use building on the location that was previously approved for hotel development.
 The building is a mix of retail, restaurant, office, boutique hotel, and social club.
 It is being proposed by developer Tim Spencer of Trivium Development, which redeveloped the property at 350 W. Wilson Bridge Road in Worthington.